oasis-tcs/odata-specs/odata-protocol/10 Context URL.md

 context URL template uses the following terms:
 - `{context-url}` is the canonical resource path to the `$metadata` document,
-- `{entity-set}` is the name of an entity set or the canonical path to a collection-valued containment navigation property,
+- `{entity-set}` is the name of an entity set [#OData-CSDL#EntitySet] or the canonical path to a collection-valued containment navigation property (implicit entity set [#OData-CSDL#ContainmentNavigationProperty]),
+- `{single-entity}` is the name of a singleton or the canonical path to a single-valued containment navigation property,
 - `{entity}` is the canonical URL for an entity,
-- `{single-entity}` is the name of a singleton or the canonical path to a single-valued containment navigation property,
 - `{select-list}` is an optional parenthesized comma-separated list of selected properties, instance annotations, functions, and actions,